-Douglas Woodward is an adjunct professor in GSAPP’s Urban Planning program.
+Douglas Woodward is Adjunct Professor and Coordinator of Studios and Practice in the Urban Planning program.
 His work as a planner and urban designer in New York focuses on complex multi-use projects in dense urban environments.
-He was Chief Administrative Officer and Deputy Executive Director at the Lincoln Center Development Project (LCDP), where he managed the public review process and public space design for the one-billion-dollar redevelopment of Lincoln Center for the Performing Arts, the world’s largest performing arts center.
-He is now the Chief Planning Officer at LCDP directing the approvals process and construction logistics for the redevelopment of David Geffen Hall and other campus projects.
+He was Deputy Executive Director and Chief Administrative Officer at the Lincoln Center Development Project (LCDP), where he managed the public review process and public space design for the $1.4 billion redevelopment of Lincoln Center for the Performing Arts, the world’s largest performing arts center.
+He was subsequently Chief Planning Officer and Senior Director of Real Estate Development at LCDP in charge of entitlements, valuations, and the land use approvals process for the redevelopment of David Geffen Hall and other major campus projects.

 He is the co-author of Under the Elevated: Reclaiming Space, Connecting Communities (2015), a study of the potential of creating public space beneath elevated infrastructure.